 - Rapid calculation time.
 Best-of-breed techology can calculate incentive payouts in minutes—not days or weeks.
 Your incentive software should let you automate complex computations, improving the speed and accuracy of compensation data and reclaiming time for value-added activities.
 It should also ensure data is reliable, which keeps disputes at a minimum and lets you pay out incentives in a timely manner.

 - Real-time insights that drive performance.
 When sales leaders and frontline sales reps have access to real-time performance data, plans can quickly be adjusted to better meet the business goals.
 An incentive management platform should supply this and other business intelligence, including summary reports and historical audits.

-What are some actions necessary to manage an incentive compensation program throughout the year?
+Actions necessary to manage an incentive program throughout the year

 According to Rachel Parrinello, Principal for Sales Compensation Practice at the Alexander Group, the following steps are necessary for keeping an incentive compensation plan healthy throughout the year:

 - Ongoing communication.
 As Parrinello puts it, “In most cases, good communication for a mediocre plan is better than poor communication for an amazing plan.”
 Importantly, plan communication shouldn’t stop after rollout, nor should it be one-directional.
 Good communication should come in many formats, including live presentations, FAQ documents, and online resources like training or how-to videos.
 Communication also means surveying salespeople after plan rollout to see what works and what doesn’t, so that each rollout becomes smoother.